The 14 Best Movies You Can Stream On Disney+ Right Now

 Fans of Disney’s extensive animation, Marvel, and Star Wars libraries already know about the wealth of content available for streaming on Disney+.
-More than 600 titles were made available when the channel launched last November.
-(Just don’t expect to see 1946’s controversial Song of the South or World War II-era animated shorts with problematic propaganda content.)
+More than 600 titles were made available when the channel launched in November 2019, and it's only been growing.

 Pixar dropped their latest animated feature directly on the service, and it continues their streak of excellence.
 As recently-departed jazz musician Joe (Jamie Foxx) navigates The Great Before, he seeks answers to some of life's most enduring mysteries.

 Tom Hanks further endeared himself to movie audiences with this gentle fantasy about a boy who wishes he were a full-grown adult.
 When the wish comes true, he discovers being a man of a certain age isn't all it's cracked up to be.

 Nicolas Cage is Benjamin Franklin Gates, an amateur cryptologist who discovers the location of a lost treasure is well within reach—if he can manage to steal the Declaration of Independence—in National Treasure.
 The 2007 sequel, National Treasure: Book of Secrets, is also on the service.

 Take a road trip with Kermit and company in their first full-length feature, which sees the frog on his way to Hollywood.
 Steve Martin and Orson Welles make cameos; so does a very young Tim Burton, playing a puppeteer in the film’s finale.

 Jeff Bridges finds himself trapped inside a computer in this cutting-edge and neon-lit look at a cyber world that marks some of the first use of computer effects in film.
 Writer and director Steve Lisberger was inspired by a demo reel of computer animation and the video game Pong.
 The belated sequel, 2010’s TRON: Legacy, is also available.